-Selling your business, or your share of your business, is no different to any other sale in that it has both objective and subjective elements.
+Selling your business is no different to any other sale in that it has both objective and subjective aspects.
 To get the best outcome from your business exit you need to work on both.

 You can expect any competent acquirer to undertake a due diligence process to identify risks and issues, however the final outcome you achieve, while heavily based on fact, will be affected by how you sell the business as well as what it is you are selling.

-If you are looking to sell your business you want to offer value, an efficient and effective operation and ease of purchase to acquirers.
+When looking to sell you want to offer value, an efficient and effective operation and an easy purchase to acquirers.
 In return you are more likely to get a favourable outcome in terms of price, conditions and timescale.

-So, what’s the story?
+So, what’s the story and how to go about ‘writing’ it?
 It’s a three-part narrative:

-- The third is your perspective on the yet to be realised potential of the business – the opportunities you haven’t yet explored, the new products and markets that are the next steps of growth and evolution, and the skills and capabilities that an acquirer may have that would create the magic for future value growth.
+- The third is your perspective on the yet to be realised potential of the business – the opportunities you haven’t yet explored, the new products and markets that are the next steps of growth, and referring to the skills and capabilities that the acquirer may have that would create the magic for future value growth.